Chicago Cubs fans continue to prove they can't get enough championship gear -- even the most expensive type.

-Poitras not only credits the rabid fan base with the reaction, but also the sales environment.
-Unlike in the past, where Jostens has had pop-up-type shops within team facilities and team stores, Jostens has an actual retail location at the nearby Park at Wrigley, which it has leased from the Cubs ownership's real estate arm, Hickory Street Capital Partners, for a year.
+Unlike in the past, when Jostens has had pop-up-type shops within team facilities and team stores, Jostens has an actual retail location at the nearby Park at Wrigley, which it has leased from the Cubs ownership's real estate arm, Hickory Street Capital, for a year.

 "Having a more traditional environment for the sale of these rings has made a difference," Poitras said.

-Once the 108 limited-edition rings are sold out, there might be a strong resale market for those rings, especially if they have a phrase like "Holy Cow!" on them instead of a person's name.
+Once the 108 limited-edition rings are sold out, there might be a strong resale market for those rings, especially if they have a phrase like legendary broadcaster Harry Caray's "Holy cow!" chant on them instead of a person's name.

 That's because while the players themselves can sell their rings, employees of the team cannot, or at least not before offering the rings back to the Cubs for $1.